linea-it/occultation-hs/userdocs/_build/html/_sources/pages/ui/getting_started.rst.txt

 Running OccultIn
 -----------------

 Once installed we are interested in running the application.
-This process differs depending on your operational system.
+This process differs depending on your operating system.

 Windows
 ^^^^^^^^^